Apple TV Plus is a streaming TV monster Netflix needn't fear

 Cook calls the App Store, "A safe and trusted place for users to discover and download apps."

-Apple has spent the last few years talking up the privacy aspects of its products and services but ramped up its focus in the last few months as other tech titans have fumbled with how they've handled the personal information of its users.
-Google and Facebook's stumbles have raised questions about how seriously the tech world considers our information.
+Apple has spent the last few years talking up the privacy aspects of its products and services but ramped up its focus in the last few months as other tech titans have fumbled with how they've handled the personal information of their users.
+Stumbles by Google and Facebook have raised questions about how seriously the tech world considers our information.

-It's a nice story for Apple to tell.
+It's a nice story for Apple to present.
 But time will tell if its fans tune in for the exclusive stories on its TV service.

 For now, Netflix probably isn't sweating the new competitor too much.